Chetna Pandya

 Chetna Pandya is an English actress.
 She is known for her roles as Joyce in Channel 4's comedy series 'Feel Good' (2020) and Carol Tomlin in the ITV comedy-drama The Trouble with Maggie Cole (2020).
-She also played Coach Singh in the Netflix series Heartstopper (2022–present).
+She also played Coach Singh in the Netflix series Heartstopper (2022–2026).

 Early life

-Pandya was born in the northwest London Borough of Brent.
+Pandya was born in the northwest London Borough of Brent from Indian immigrants.
 She graduated with a Bachelor of Arts in Performing Arts from the Mountview Academy of Theatre Arts in 2004.